Effects of intertube dipole-dipole interactions in nearly integrable one-dimensional $^{162}$Dy gases: Experimental setup and its modeling

 Additional (adiabatic) experimental steps are then undertaken to prepare different equilibrium states and to make the rapidity measurements possible.
 A second ODT beam is turned on to cancel the antitrapping potential generated by the blue-detuned 2D lattice, and simultaneously the trapping frequency $f_x$ of the first ODT beam is reduced to 36.4~Hz.
 The magnetic field is then rotated to change the intratube DDI and/or the magnitude of the magnetic field is changed to control (via a Feshbach resonance) the strength of the contact interaction.

-The rapidity measurement is performed by turning off the 1D trapping potential $V_{1D}$ while keeping the 2D lattice $U_{2D}$ on and allowing the 1D gases to expand along the 1D direction for a time $t_\text{ev}$; see Fig.~\ref{fig:schematic}(b).
+The rapidity measurement is done turning off the 1D trapping potential $V_\mathrm{1D}$ while keeping the 2D lattice $U_{2D}$ on and allowing the 1D gases to expand in the 1D direction for a time $t_\text{ev}$ [see Fig.~\ref{fig:schematic}(b)].
 After a long expansion time $t_\text{ev}$, the momentum distribution of the 1D gases approaches the rapidity distribution~\cite{Rigol2005Fermionization, sutherland_98, minguzzi_gangardt_05, rigol_muramatsu_05c, campo_08, bolech_meisner_12}.
-A standard 3D TOF momentum measurement is then used to measure the asymptotic momentum distribution of all the atoms and therefore the rapidity distribution.
+A 3D TOF momentum measurement is then used to measure the asymptotic momentum distribution of all the atoms and therefore the rapidity distribution.